The largest prime factor of an irreducible cubic polynomial: Auxiliary lemmae

 \subsection{Elimination of $a_0$}

 This is essentially the subsection 5.3 from \cite{DM}.

-To apply Lemma \ref{HB} we have to approximate the fraction $k_J/N(\alpha)$ by a fraction whose denominator depends only on $a_1,a_2$.
+In preparation to apply Lemma \ref{HB} we approximate the fraction $k_J/N(\alpha)$ by a fraction whose denominator depends only on $a_1,a_2$.
 A natural way to proceed is to work with resultants of the polynomials defined previously.

 \begin{lemma} There is a homogeneous polynomial $q_0=q_0(a_1,a_2)$ in $a_1,a_2$ such that

 \end{lemma}